amidaware/tacticalrmm/PI_AI_ASSISTANT.md

 - **Task: <name>** — a scheduled task run; **View** shows its transcript.
 - **Bulk: <name>** — a run from a Bulk AI Command (§7); **View** shows its transcript.

+UX niceties: **double-click a row** to trigger its default action (Continue for chats, View for runs); long summaries are ellipsis-capped with a hover tooltip showing the full text, and rows stay single-line so the table's horizontal scrollbar is reliably available in narrow panes.

 Chat sessions persist per `agent_id`; task/bulk runs come from `AITaskRun`.